BongaGougota0/StockTaking/README.md

 App built by Bonga G.,
 started in 17 November 2022 - Shelved!

-## Project Abandoned
+## Project Abandoned because
-1. Derivatives of this project exist as Bakery-Store-RE and foodways (in development June 2, 2024).
-Both developments are in Java.
+1. Derivatives of this project exist as Bakery-Store-RE and foodaways (in development June 2, 2024).
+Both are in Java (Vaadin and Springboot respectively).
 The only difference is, the derivatives of this project do not include a mobile application.
 2. No intention to learn PHP, rather focused on building other skills (Spring, MERN stack, Java SE etc.)